Derek Ogbeide

-Derek Ik Ogbeide (born March 28, 1997) is a Nigerian-Canadian professional basketball player who last played for Konyaspor.
+Derek Ikumalo "Ik" Ogbeide (born March 28, 1997) is a Nigerian-Canadian professional basketball player for the San Diego Clippers of the NBA G League.

 High School career

 Ogbeide played in grade 9 and 10 for Monsignor Percy Johnson Catholic Secondary School in Toronto, Canada.
 Ogbeide played for Pebblebrook High School, at Mableton, Georgiain grade 11 and 12.
+As a senior, he averaged 14.8 points, 10.2 rebounds, and 4.5 blocks per game; he was named first-team All-State for Class 6A by HoopSeen.com, and second-team by both the Atlanta Journal-Constitution and the Georgia Sports Writers Association.